Protonic Membrane model

 \[i_{\text{el}} = - (\sigma_p(E) + \sigma_n(E))\nabla ( E + \phi ).\]

-The governing equations for \(\phi(x)\) and \(\pi(x)\) are therefore the differential equations
+We finally obtain the governing equations for \(\phi(x)\) and \(\pi(x)\) as the following system of differential equations

 \[\begin{split}\begin{align} -\nabla\cdot(\sigma_{H^+}\nabla\phi) &= 0,\\ -\nabla\cdot((\sigma_p(E) + \sigma_n(E))\nabla \pi) &= 0. \end{align}\end{split}\]